dankirkham/xkcd-skein-fpga/docs/best_nonce_module.md

 The Best Nonce Module shares a block RAM with the Serial Module.
 Both modules have ready signals that lock shared data.

+## Usage
+### Comparison
+1. Using the CoreId for the Core to be compared by the Best Nonce Module, drive the CoreId on the main bus.
+2. While the CoreId is on the main bus, use the SelectCore instruction.
+This will drive the Save Selection bit high, which will select the core as well as prepare the Best Nonce Module for nonce comparison.
+3. Read the two core-specific best nonce words.
+4. Read the core-specific best bits off word.
+5. After receiving all necessary information, the Best Nonce Module will automatically compare the received best bits off with its current best best bits off.
+If the new one is lower, then the bits off, CoreId, and nonce value will be saved to the Best Nonce Modules RAM.
+### Initialization/Reset
+1. Set the reset_best_nonce_i bit to high.
+This will write the value 1023 to the bits off address.
+When the next nonce is compared, it will certainly be less than 1023.

 ## Memory Map
 | Address (8-bit data)  | Address (16-bit data) | Size (bytes) | Description |
 | --------------------- | --------------------- | ------------ | ----------- |